 At the same time, employees were able to access answers to their queries on the new initiatives and policies via “HR Services” – Lendlease’s internal service desk platform on HR matters.

 At recent feedback sessions, employees have also given positive feedback and examples on Lendlease’s focus on work-life flexibility practices.

-- Vicki Ng, head of compensation and benefits for Asia at Lendlease
+- Vicki Ng, head of human resources Asia at Lendlease

 As a property and infrastructure company, one of the main challenges Lendlease faced when implementing workplace flexibility and family-friendly programmes was balancing construction site demands with flexible arrangements.